Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Introduction

-The reverse primer design follows a similar approach with one key difference: we use the identified forward primers to locate downstream sequences of the target.
-These downstream sequences, along with a synthetically generated dataset matching their nucleotide distribution, serve as inputs to our C-VAE model.
-Following the same evaluation process as for forward primers, we generate reverse primers that pair with the forward primers to create complete primer sets.
-We validate these primer pairs using Primer-BLAST \cite{ye2012PrimerBLASTToolDesign} to minimize off-target amplifications and prevent primer annealing to both human genome sequences and similar microbial genomes.
-Finally, in-silico PCR \cite{lexa2001VirtualPCR} verifies their specificity and effectiveness in detecting variants of interest or target organisms.
+Reverse primer design follows a similar procedure, with one key difference: we use the selected forward primer to locate the downstream target region from which the reverse primer should be designed.
+These downstream sequences, together with a synthetically generated background dataset that matches their nucleotide composition, are used as inputs to a second C-VAE model.
+Candidate reverse primers are obtained and filtered using the same thermodynamic and dimer-screening steps, and are paired with the forward primers to form complete primer sets.
+We further validate primer pairs using Primer-BLAST \cite{ye2012PrimerBLASTToolDesign} to reduce off-target amplification and to avoid primer annealing to human genomic sequences as well as closely related microbial genomes.
+Finally, \textit{in silico} PCR \cite{lexa2001VirtualPCR} is used to evaluate the specificity and effectiveness of the resulting primer pairs for detecting the target variant(s) or organism(s).

-Our method introduces the first VAE framework-based deep learning approach for flexible-length primer design, encompassing both forward and reverse primers.
-It demonstrates remarkable effectiveness in designing exclusive primers for sequence sub-classification tasks, such as differentiating SARS-CoV-2 virus variants, and for distinguishing between organisms with large and highly similar genomes, including E. coli (4.5-5.5 Mb) and S. flexneri (4.2-4.7 Mb).

-This deep learning-based semi-automated primer design process delivers several critical advancements.
-First, it precisely generates complete primer pairs for PCR assays capable of detecting specific virus variants—a capability previously unavailable.
-Second, it eliminates restrictions on input genome sequence length for primer design.
-Additionally, the method maintains effectiveness even with incomplete genome sequences, providing practical utility in real-world applications.

-Performance metrics confirm the method's exceptional reliability.
-For SARS-CoV-2 variant classification, our approach achieves over 98\% accuracy, with generated primer pairs exhibiting high specificity: present in over 95\% of target variant sequences while occurring in less than 5\% of other variants (with Omicron as the sole exception at 80\% and 20\% respectively).
-Similarly, for E. coli and S. flexneri classification, the method achieves over 96\% accuracy, with primers showing equivalent specificity—present in over 95\% of target organism sequences and under 5\% in non-target organisms.

-A significant advantage of our approach is that primer pairs designed for SARS-CoV-2 variants generate amplicons under 200 base pairs in length.
-This characteristic enables versatile application across various PCR techniques, including conventional PCR, RT-PCR, and qPCR assays targeting specific variants.
-Through these innovations, our method effectively addresses the limitations of existing primer design approaches while delivering substantially improved efficiency and reliability throughout the primer design process.